 It shouldn’t come as any news to you that there needs to be a viable market for a product in order for it to be produced in the capitalist hellscape, and books are no exception.
 If more people purchase books written by marginalised authors, publishers will acknowledge that a demand for these books exist.
 They’ll seek to serve it (read: make money) by publishing more of those books, which, in turn, will offer us more choice and diversity in the books that are available to read.
 The power of the consumer dollar is one that is, ironically, often forgotten by those who hold it (us!).

-Buying diverse books is honestly the easiest way to not only diversify our own reading, but to ensure that they keep getting published.
-And we desperately need to take action on that front!
+Buying diverse books is honestly the easiest way to diversify our own reading, and to ensure that they keep getting published.
 In 2013, out of 3,200 children’s books published in the U.S., only 93 of them featured African American characters.
 No, I didn’t miss a digit, that’s not a percentage: literally only 2.9% of them!

 And what’s worse is that this rate actually represents a drop from the last study, in 1965, which had 6.7% of books featuring a black character.
 What this tells us is that, as recently as six years ago, the publishing industry considered diverse children’s books a losing bet.